BYOK — Bring Your Own Key

 Two ways to add a key, both equivalent on the wire:

-- API / SDK.
-The endpoints below.
-Useful for IaC, CI bootstrap of new tenants, or rotation cron jobs.
+Useful for IaC, CI bootstrap of new tenants, key rotation cron jobs, or provisioning during automated tenant onboarding.
+Endpoints documented below.

 What you can plug in